ExMember/exmember.github.io/_posts/2024-08-12-we-bought-opavote.md

 to be
 a member of Cohere.
 With Cohere,
-Zee Spencer, Ana Unlin, Jennifer Tu, and I are co-creating a work environment that is
+Zee Spencer, Ana Ulin, Jennifer Tu, and I are co-creating a work environment that is